WVNO-FM

 WVNO-FM (106.1 FM) is a radio station broadcasting an adult contemporary format.
 Licensed to Mansfield, Ohio, United States, the station serves the Mid-Ohio area.
-The station is currently owned by Johnny Appleseed Broadcasting Company and features programming from Premiere Networks and Westwood One.
+The station is currently owned by Johnny Appleseed Broadcasting Company and features extensive local programming. programming.
+WVNO-FM is locally owned, operated, and programmed locally.

-HD Radio
+HD/LPFM

 On August 20, 2018, WVNO launched a country music format on its HD2 subchannel, branded as "97.3 The Spur" (simulcast on translator W247BL 97.3 FM Mansfield).

+Sometime later, WNVO launched a Christian contemporary station on their HD3 subchannel branded as "99.3 The Light" (simulcast on translator W257CV 99.3 FM licensed to Butler).